 2. Start Doing Online Sales And Marketing

-Other than the fact that African parents can now take care of their grown children: – feed, educate, cloth and shelter them until they (children) are 40 years old; do you know what else is interesting about this generation?
+Other than the fact that African parents can now take care of their grown children: – feed, educate, clothe, and shelter them until they (children) are 40 years old; do you know what else is interesting about this generation?

 Selling products you don’t own.

-This is specifically made possible through multi level marketing companies (whose products or services you can sell to earn commissions).
+This is specifically made possible through multi-level marketing companies (whose products or services you can sell to earn commissions).
 Or companies with affiliate marketing programs.

 You don’t however need to confine yourself to these commission limits.